AnswerDotAI/cosette/README.md

 chat("I'm Jeremy")
 ```

 It’s nice to meet you, Jeremy!
-I’m an AI assistant created by Anthropic.
+I’m an AI assistant created by OpenAI.
 I’m here to help with any questions or tasks you may have.
 Please let me
 know if there’s anything I can assist you with.